 Any student may withdraw from a course through the end of the ninth week of the fall or spring semester, or through the fifth week of any summer session.
-After the deadline for withdrawal, a student who believes that unanticipated extenuating circumstances-such as health problems or a change of employment-make a withdrawal necessary should submit a written appeal with supporting documentation to the appropriate academic dean or the Office of Freshman Advising.
-Both the course instructor(s) and the appropriate dean or director must approve the request.
+After the deadline for withdrawal, a student who believes that unanticipated extenuating circumstances-such as health problems or a change of employment-make a withdrawal necessary should submit a written appeal with supporting documentation to the appropriate academic dean.
+Both the course instructor(s) and the appropriate dean must approve the request.
 Approval of such requests is not automatic, and some requests may not be granted.
 No student will be permitted to withdraw for any reason from a class during the last week of school prior to the beginning of the scheduled examination period.